le0m/device-mapping-manager/README.md

 This fork has been made to update dependencies for docker v29.
 If you prefer to keep using the original repository, you can find a workaround [here](https://github.com/allfro/device-mapping-manager/issues/20#issuecomment-3532129883).

+This also adds a mix of the PRs open on the original repo.

 # device-mapping-manager

 This maps and enables devices into containers running on docker swarm.
 It is currently only compatible with linux systems that use cgroup v1 and v2.